Crescent Loom is a game about creating life. Knit bones, stitch muscles, and weave neurons into a biologically-realistic simple creature.

 EXPLORE.
 After your creature is created and its brain woven, it is time to explore an alien ocean.
 My current design (subject to change) is for an open-ended world with a steady availability of objectives, e.g. reaching a new area, retrieving an artifact, placing scientific monitoring equipment, or taking biological samples.

-Completing objectives unlocks more body parts and types of neurons, which allow more elaborate creations and fulfillment of harder missions.
+Completing objectives will unlock more body parts and types of neurons, which enables more elaborate creations and fulfillment of harder missions.
 By starting simple, this mode will serve as a fun gradual introduction to Crescent Loom.